siran/writing/books/A New Arithmetic/A New Arithmetic - 004 Angular Difference and Pythagorean Addition.md

 # Angular Difference and Pythagorean Addition

-Angular relation is one important descriptor system.
+Angular relation is one important setting.

 A lone ultrareal has natural inner state $u$.
 When orientation is needed, an inner state may be presented as: